AlanananL7377/github-tutorial/README.md

 5. Click _"Confirm Merge"_
 6. Check the remote repo and make sure it went through

- > You may think you're all done because its there in your remote repo but if you look carefully in the local remote its not there.
+ > You may think you're all done because it's there in your remote repo but if you look carefully in the local remote it's not there.
 Some of you are going, well how do I get it there then?
 Well this is where `git pull` comes handy.

 7. Go to your local repo
 8. In your command line type `git pull`